deonvz/remoteshell/README.md

 # remoteshell
-Expanding on a remote shell solution of red team.
+Expanding on a remote shell solution for red teams, in order to gain access to remote systems in penetration testing

 Kivy Remote Shell (https://github.com/kivy/kivy-remote-shell/)
 =================